Genetically modified food: Other concerns

 The introduction of GM crops in place of more locally adapted varieties could lead to long-term negative effects on the entire agricultural system.
 Much of the concern with GM technology involves encoding genes that increase or decrease biochemicals.
 Alternatively, the newly programmed enzyme might result in the consumption of the substrate, forming and accumulating the products.

-In terms of socioeconomics, GM crops are usually dependent on high levels of external products, for example, pesticides and herbicides, which limit GM crops to high-input agriculture.
-This, coupled with the widespread patents held on GM crops, limited farmers' trading rights over the harvested seeds without paying royalties.
-Other arguments against GM crops held by some opponents are based on the high costs of isolating and distributing GM crops over non-GM crops.
+In terms of socioeconomics, GM crops are usually dependent on high levels of external products, such as pesticides and herbicides, which limits their use to high-input agriculture.
+This dependency, coupled with the widespread patents held on GM crops, restricts farmers' trading rights over harvested seeds without paying royalties.
+Other arguments against GM crops held by some opponents are based on the high costs of isolating and distributing GM crops separately from non-GM crops.

-Consumers could be categorized based on their attitudes regarding genetically modified foods.
-The 'attitudinal' sector of US consumers could be explained in part by cognitive characteristics that are not always observable.
+Consumer acceptance of genetically modified foods can be categorized based on their attitudes.
+The 'attitudinal' sector of US consumers' acceptance can be explained in part by cognitive characteristics that are not always observable.
 Individual characteristics and values, for example, can play a role in shaping consumer acceptance of biotechnology.
 The concept of transplanting animal DNA into plants is unsettling for many people.
-Studies have shown that consumers' attitudes towards GM technology are positively correlated to their knowledge about it.
+Studies have shown that consumers' attitudes towards GM technology are positively correlated with their knowledge about it.
 It was found that elevated acceptance of genetic modification is usually associated with a high education level, whereas high levels of perceived risks are associated with the opposite.
 People tend to worry about unpredictable dangers due to the lack of sufficient knowledge to predict or avoid negative impacts.

-Another crucial link of the change in consumer attitudes towards genetically modified foods has been shown to be closely related to their interaction with socioeconomic and demographic characteristics, for example, age, ethnicity, residence, and level of consumption.
+Another crucial link of the change in consumer attitudes towards genetically modified foods has been shown to be closely related to their interaction with socioeconomic and demographic characteristics, such as age, ethnicity, residence, and level of consumption.
 Opposition to genetically modified foods could also include religious and cultural groups, because the nature of GM foods goes against what they believe are natural products.
 On the one hand, it was found that consumers in most European countries, especially in northern Europe, the UK and Germany, believe that the benefits of GM foods do not outweigh the potential risks.
 On the other hand, consumers in the United States and other European countries generally hold to view that the risks of GM foods could be far less than the benefits it brought.
 GM foods are then expected to be supported by more appropriate policies and clearer regulations.